skellis46/slipbox/artistic research and ecosystems.md

 ## Abstract

 This writing is an attempt to make sense of the "mangle of practice" [@pickering-1995-mangle] [^alys] in a deliberate and precise yet vulnerable (honest?) way.
 I want to underline the danger of cohesion, and that the stories we tell about practice-research tend to value coherence over mess even when the defining (epistemic) characteristic of making art (and indeed doing practice-research) is mess.
 And that that coherence is almost always argued from authorities[^anna] that lie outside the communities of practice for artists and artist-scholars.
 That there is pressure to tell stories of clear (and impactful) findings, discoveries, aims and objectives which are at odds with the reality of art-making (whether in the academy or outside of it, whether it is deemed research-ful or not).
 About the choices we (practice-researchers) make to dress up our research to operate more cleanly (or fluidly) in the machine of the academy.
 To lubricate this machine.
 In doing so, we perform a disservice to art-making processes and outcomes, the epistemic possibilities of practice-research, and a disservice to the academy itself (thinking here of broader understandings of ways of knowing).
 It also impoverishes practice-research.

+> We cannot afford to dispense with the most basic (and moral) of research intentions: put simply, it must be for the benefit of others apart from the researchers themselves.

+-- Melissa Trimingham (2002)[-@trimingham-2002-methodology p.54]

 ## Introduction: retrofitted practice research